cabinjs/cabin/README.md

 # Changelog

+**0.3.1** - Fixed bug with incorrect filepath to cabin's package.json file.

 **0.3.0** - Themes now required to list cabin as a dependency in the package.json.
 Added error logging when users forget to specify the site name.
 Fixed node 0.8 bug with downloading zips.

 **Breaking changes**: